|Nutritional Guidelines (per serving)|

 Bring the water and the sugar just to a boil in a medium saucepan over high heat, stirring until the sugar dissolves.
 This will take about 10 minutes.

 Remove the saucepan from the heat.
 Place the pan on a wire cooling rack to cool.
 If in a hurry, place the pan in a big bowl of ice.

 Add the lemon juice and zest.
 Stir until well combined.

 Carefully pour the mixture in a resealable, non-metal container.

 Once the mixture is completely chilled, process it according to your ice cream machine manufacturer's instructions.

-- I used the zest of 4 lemons and my sorbet was definitely mouth-puckering, but still deliciously sweet.
+- We used the zest of 4 lemons and our sorbet was definitely mouth-puckering, but still deliciously sweet.
 If you'd prefer a less tart sorbet, use less lemon zest or add more sugar.